The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: A comparison of source properties with published literature

 \subsubsection{OH-maser sources}

 We note that in addition to the continuum sources, we also detect, in our 18\,cm observations, three sources in OH-maser emission, without any continuum counterpart, at positions 0.2243+0.665, 0.2957+0.341, 0.2912+0.219.
 We identify these as the maser objects W1, E1, and E2 discussed by \cite{lonsdale1998}.
-These sources are however not included in Table \ref{table:sourcelist} as a discussion of the OH-maser emission in Arp\,220 is beyond the scope of this work.
-We refer the interested reader to e.g. \cite{lonsdale1998,rovilos2003}.
+These sources are however not included in Tables \ref{table:east} and \ref{table:west} as a discussion of the OH-maser emission in Arp\,220 is beyond the scope of this work.
+We refer the interested reader to for example \cite{lonsdale1998,rovilos2003}.

 We note, however, that at the position of the OH-maser listed as W2 by \cite{lonsdale1998}, we find a clear (although relatively weak) continuum counterpart 0.2394+0.540 at multiple epochs and frequencies with stable or declining lightcurves.
 Based on the available data we conclude that this source is likely an SNR.